msfrt/PiLogger/web/README.md

 The web panel is ran through the Flask web framework, which comes bundled to the default Python installation.

-In addition, the application depends on several web sockets to communicate with the server.
+Additionally, the application depends on several web sockets to communicate with the server.
 Install them using:

 ```bash